Course image Methodology - Part 1: Getting Started

 Course Summary:

-This course will introduce the myriad ways that the Internet can support our family history research efforts.
-We begin with some ways to prepare before conducting our research and move forward identifying the many different categories of websites that are potentially useful to genealogists.
-We end with learning how to harness the power of the collaborative web and social media, and how we, as researchers, have the opportunity to help increase the amount of genealogical information available online.
+This course will introduce the myriad ways the Internet can support our family history research efforts.
+Ways to prepare before conducting research and identifying different categories of websites useful to genealogists.
+Harness the power of the collaborative web and social media, and how we help increase the amount of genealogical information available online.

 Contact Hours: 21